askerlee/segtran/README_polyformer.md

 ### Datasets:

-The `refuge` datasets, i.e., the `train`, `valid`, `test` splits of refuge, can be downloaded from [https://refuge.grand-challenge.org/Download/](https://refuge.grand-challenge.org/Download/) (after registration).
+The `fundus` datasets, i.e., the `train`, `valid`, `test` splits of fundus, can be downloaded from [https://refuge.grand-challenge.org/Download/](https://refuge.grand-challenge.org/Download/) (after registration).
 The `RIM-One` and `Drishti-GS` (not used for DA) datasets can be downloaded from [http://medimrg.webs.ull.es/research/retinal-imaging/rim-one/](http://medimrg.webs.ull.es/research/retinal-imaging/rim-one/) and [https://cvit.iiit.ac.in/projects/mip/drishti-gs/mip-dataset2/Home.php](https://cvit.iiit.ac.in/projects/mip/drishti-gs/mip-dataset2/Home.php), respectively.

 The `polyp` datasets, i.e., `CVC-ClinicDB` (a.k.a. `CVC612`), `Kvasir`, `CVC-300`, `CVC-ColonDB`, `ETIS-LaribPolypDB` can be downloaded from [https://github.com/DengPingFan/PraNet](https://github.com/DengPingFan/PraNet) (search for "testing data").

-### Training and Test of Polyformer (example on "refuge"):
+### Training and Test of Polyformer (example on "fundus"):

 **Synopsis:**